ramdatascience/customer-support-agent/README.md

 ---

-## 📄 License

-MIT License © 2024

----

-> Built to demonstrate agentic AI design patterns with LangChain and OpenAI tool-calling.
+Built to demonstrate agentic AI design patterns with LangChain and OpenAI tool-calling.